 Note: Hiwassee Acres is wonderfully remote, but it does not have a restaurant, and there are no restaurants or supermarkets nearby.
 Prior to your arrival, your kind hosts at the lodge will be in touch with a shopping list where you can make choices for groceries or prepared foods.
 These will be in your kitchen when you arrive.
 (You’ll be charged actual cost--no charge for shopping and delivery.)

-Day 2: Calhoun to Morris Vineyard to Ocoee Riverside Farm (38 miles) Today’s ride takes you into the rolling farmlands of historic Chatata Valley.
-Your first four miles follow along the slow waters of the Hiwassee River as you make your way to Charleston.
+Today’s ride, the Chatata Valley Loop (37 miles), takes you into the rolling farmlands of historic Chatata Valley.
+Your first four miles follow along the slow waters of the Hiwassee River as you make your way to Calhoun and cross the river into Charleston, both communities ripe with history and promise.

 Along this beautiful route, you should also consider the compelling stories of human spirit and tragic sacrifice that took place there involving the Trail of Tears and the Civil War.
 Take time to stop at the Hiwassee River Heritage Center, which is also the starting point for a brief walk along a section of the Trail of Tears called “Voices from the Past,” which features significant quotes about the Cherokee Removal.

-Day 4: Ocoee to Savannah Oaks to Tellico Plains (34 miles or 39 miles with optional out and back to Savannah Oaks Winery and Delano Community Farm Market)
+Day 3: Calhoun to Tellico Plains (34 miles or 39 miles with optional out and back to Savannah Oaks Winery and Delano Community Farm Market)

 After breakfast, you enter the Hiwassee River Valley and make your way to historic Tellico Plains.
-If you’d like, extend your ride five miles and visit the Delano Community Farm Market, a Mennonite market where you can load up on fruit and baked goods, and Savannah Oaks Winery, nestled in the foothills surrounding Starr Mountain, on the picturesque Savannah Farms, whose 11,000 acres include the winery's thriving vineyards.
-Enjoy a tasting in an 1861 cantilever barn that was built by 40 men in one day!
+If you’d like, detour your ride five miles and visit the Delano Community Farm Market, a Mennonite market where you can load up on fruit and baked goods.
+You’ll also pass picturesque Savannah Farms, whose 11,000 acres, nestled in the foothills surrounding Starr Mountain, also include the vineyards of Savannah Oaks Winery.
+Make sure to marvel at the 1861 cantilever barn that was built by 40 men in one day!

 Day 6: Tellico Plains to Tsali Notch Vineyard to Athens (34 miles)